abigailramsoe/lundbeck-pipeline/README.md

 ### Units file

 You need a units file that tells snakemake where your fastqs are.
-This is a tab seperated file with a header (R1, R2, sm, lb) and columns:
+This is a tab seperated file with a header (R1, R2, sm, lb, id) and columns:
 1. R1: full path to R1 fastq
 2. R2: full path to R2 fastq
 3. sm: SM tag for read groups
 4. lb: LB tag for read groups
+5. id: ID tag for read groups

 If you are an internal user and your data follows the Lundbeck nomenclature, you can use the script `helpers/make_mapping_units.sh $fastq_folder > units/units.tsv`, where `$fastq_folder` is the full path to a folder of fastqs you want to map.
 This sets the SM tag to the first 6 characters of the first field (hyphen seperated) and the LB tag to the third field.